ClericPy/morebuiltins/doc.md

-1.2 `ptime` - Converts a timestring formatted as %Y-%m-%d %H:%M:%S back into a timestamp.
+1.2 `ptime` - Parses a timestring formatted as %Y-%m-%d %H:%M:%S back into a timestamp.

 ```python